philbertphotos/osticket-multildap-auth-plugin/README.md

  - Syncs all attributes only on users that have change via AD time and date.
  - Custom defined ldap map attributes
  - Keeps track of updated users
+ - Schedule is activated based on the cron job
  ![Alt text](http://osticket.com/forum/uploads/FileUpload/08/6bb40e0ef6b5739ec010c9f1391a68.png "User lookup")

 Installing